maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 Public Sentiment between 2021-01-26 00:00:00+00:00 and 2021-02-01 00:00:00+00:00:

-Positive Tweets: 3,423
+Positive Tweets: 3868
-Neutral Tweets: 16,379
+Neutral Tweets: 15813
-Negative Tweets: 18,936
+Negative Tweets: 19057

-Total Tweets: 38,738
+Total Tweets: 38738
 ```
 <img width="600" alt = "Indian Farmers' Protest Chart 4" src="Screenshot 2023-08-05 at 10.02.30 AM.png">

-For this instance, the percentage of positive tweets dramatically decreases to 13%, while the percentage of negative tweets increases to almost 50%.
+For this instance, the percentage of positive tweets dramatically decreases to 10%, while the percentage of negative tweets increases to almost 50%.
 These prominent changes may be because of the violence that occurred.
 Two major groups decided to leave the farmers' protest because of the violence and the Nishan Sahib, a Sikh religious flag.
 Likely, many people (including previous supporters of the movement) criticized the violence and the group of protesters who abandoned the original peaceful protest plan.
 Several protesters also resorted to vandalism.
 Over 300 police personnel and thousands of farmers were injured by the violence.

 However, some of the negative tweets were likely directed towards the government, as well as their crackdown on the internet/social media.
 ```
 Keywords:
-1. ('farmersprotest', 12696)
+1. ('farmersprotest', 11053)
-2. ('farmers', 1705)
+2. ('farmers', 2080)
-3. ('protest', 1331)
+3. ('farmersprotest twitter', 1601)
-4. ('farmers protest', 1001)
+4. ('protest', 1206)
-5. ('delhi police', 776)
+5. ('farmers protest', 889)
-6. ('farmersprostests farmersprotest', 661)
+6. ('delhi police', 798)
-7. ('sikhs', 559)
+7. ('delhi', 738)
-8. ('farmers farmersprotest', 542)
+8. ('bjp', 674)
-9. ('flag', 525)
+9. ('flag', 563)
-10. ('bjp', 499)
+10. ('sikhs', 549)
 ```
 Some keywords that became more popular include 'delhi police,' 'sikhs,' and 'flag.'
 These results make sense, considering that each of these keywords are related to the events of the Republic Day violence.

 Interestingly enough, more people seemed to care about the violence that erupted between the farmers and the police, yet completely ignored an MP's window being smashed.
 ```
 Positive Keywords:
-1. ('farmersprotest', 1430)
+1. ('farmersprotest', 1396)
-2. ('republic day', 187)
+2. ('farmersprotest twitter', 399)
-3. ('farmers', 163)
+3. ('republic day', 196)
-4. ('support farmers', 122)
+4. ('farmers', 172)
-5. ('peacefulprotestcontinues farmersprotest', 111)
+5. ('historictractormarch farmersprotest', 97)
-6. ('farmers farmersprotest', 85)
+6. ('republic', 89)
-7. ('farmersstandingfirm', 84)
+7. ('peacefulprotestcontinues farmersprotest', 79)
-8. ('support farmersprotest', 82)
+8. ('farmersstandingfirm', 75)
-9. ('republic', 80)
+9. ('indian republica', 67)
-10. ('peace wins', 73)
+10. ('reclaim indian', 67)
 ```
-Some popular keywords used positively include 'peacefulprotestcontinues' and 'peace wins.'
+Some popular keywords used positively include 'peacefulprotestcontinues' and 'farmersstandingfirm.'
 The likely explanation for their sudden usage may be to encourage more peaceful protests and attempt to reduce the backlash against the movement caused by the violence.
 ```
 Neutral Keywords:
-1. ('farmersprotest', 6634)
+1. ('farmersprotest', 5498)
-2. ('farmers', 600)
+2. ('farmersprotest twitter', 747)
-3. ('farmers protest', 561)
+3. ('farmers', 716)
-4. ('protest', 554)
+4. ('farmers protest', 476)
-5. ('tractor rally', 344)
+5. ('protest', 395)
-6. ('rakeshtikait farmersprotest', 318)
+6. ('tractor rally', 348)
-7. ('farmerprotest', 304)
+7. ('delhi', 293)
-8. ('farmersprotest farmerprotest', 302)
+8. ('farmersprotest farmerprotestgazipurborder', 275)
-9. ('delhi police', 288)
+9. ('farmerprotestgazipurborder', 275)
-10. ('farmerprotest gazipurborder', 277)
+10. ('delhi police', 274)
 ```
-Some neutral keywords include 'tractor rally,' 'delhi police,' 'rakeshtikait farmersprotest,' and 'farmerprotest gazipurborder.'
+Some neutral keywords include 'tractor rally,' 'delhi police,' and 'farmerprotestgazipurborder.'
 These tweets are likely from news outlets or reporters discussing the events that occurred during the Republic Day violence.

-Rakesh Tikait (from 'rakeshtikait farmersprotest') is a spokesperson of the Bharatiya Kisan Union, which notably withdrew from the protests after the violence.
 The Ghazipur border was a protest site for the farmers.
-[Tikait was reported to have broken down at the site](https://timesofindia.indiatimes.com/india/farmers-refuse-to-vacate-ghazipur-protest-site-singhu-turns-into-fortress-highlights/articleshow/80575153.cms), which may explain why both were mentioned more frequently.
+[A spokesperson of the Bharatiya Kisan Union was reported to have broken down at the site](https://timesofindia.indiatimes.com/india/farmers-refuse-to-vacate-ghazipur-protest-site-singhu-turns-into-fortress-highlights/articleshow/80575153.cms), which may explain why both were mentioned more frequently.
 ```
 Negative Keywords:
-1. ('farmersprotest', 4632)
+1. ('farmersprotest', 4159)
-2. ('farmers', 942)
+2. ('farmers', 1192)
-3. ('protest', 749)
+3. ('protest', 765)
-4. ('delhi police', 470)
+4. ('delhi police', 506)
-5. ('farmers protest', 412)
+5. ('bjp', 480)
-6. ('farmersprostests farmersprotest', 375)
+6. ('farmersprotest twitter', 455)
-7. ('bjp', 355)
+7. ('farmers protest', 387)
-8. ('sikhs', 340)
+8. ('delhi', 380)
-9. ('flag', 331)
+9. ('flag', 352)
-10. ('protesting farmers', 323)
+10. ('sikhs', 342)
 ```
 The negative keywords topics do not differ much from the overall keywords.
 Sikhs and flag are frequently discussed, probably because of the anger at a religious flag being hoisted on top of the Red Fort during Republic Day.
-The phrase, 'protesting farmers,' is also mentioned frequently in the negative tweets, no doubt because of the violence and injuries that occurred.
+The word, 'protest,' is also mentioned frequently in the negative tweets, no doubt because of the violence and injuries that occurred.
 ```
 Wordcloud (Positive):
 ```